amita-roy/Ruby_Capstone_CSS_Linter/README.md

 ![image](.github/valid_units.png)

-## The files structure of the project

-- css directory containing each rule directory for css cases.
-- rules directory has all the rules classes
-- utils directory has 2 helper files
-- main.rb is the file where the linter run method has defined

 ### Accessing The Linter

 - To download the contents of this repository and run the linter locally, follow the steps in the ['Local Installation' section](#local-installation).